Employer of Record in Thailand

 Employer Tax Contributions

-In Thailand, employers are obligated to make several statutory contributions on behalf of their employees.
-These include payments to the Social Security Fund (SSF), Workmen’s Compensation Fund (WCF), and, in some cases, contributions to the Employee Welfare Fund or Provident Fund (if enrolled).
-These payments are governed by the Social Security Act B.E.
-2533 (1990) and the Workmen’s Compensation Act B.E.
-2537 (1994).
-These employer contributions support various social protection systems, including healthcare, pension, unemployment insurance, maternity, and work-related injury compensation.
+Employers are required to make statutory contributions for employees, including the Social Security Fund (SSF), Workmen’s Compensation Fund (WCF), and, where applicable, the Provident Fund and Employee Welfare Fund (EWF).
+These contributions, mandated under the Social Security Act (1990) and Workmen’s Compensation Act (1994), fund benefits such as healthcare, pensions, unemployment, maternity, and work-related injury compensation.

 | Contribution Type | Employer Rate | Notes |